-Students should study and comply with the rules and regulations of Standards of Student Conduct outlined in the Imperial Valley College General Catalog.
+Students are advised to acquaint themselves with all rules and regulations of Standards of Student Conduct outlined in the Imperial Valley College General Catalog.
 For writing assignments, it is expected that each student will demonstrate proficiency in the use of the English Language.
 Grammatical errors and writing that do not express ideas clearly will affect your grade.